vkishore-confluent/gaming-platform-unlocked/README.md

 Duplicate messages can significantly disrupt a gamer’s experience in a number of different ways.
 They can trigger glitches in player behavior, break game logic and cause applications to crash.

 This can be avoided by leveraging stream processing – either with flink or ksqlDB – to process and remove duplicate events.
 In this example, we use ksqlDB, which is available as fully-managed on Confluent Cloud.

-Even when you tune your producers based on best practices, message duplication can occur with any API communication.
-With KsqlDB, you can continuously transform, enrich, join, and aggregate your data using simple SQL syntax.
-You can gain value from your data directly from Confluent in real-time.
-Also, ksqlDB is a fully managed service within Confluent Cloud with a 99.9% uptime SLA.
-You can now focus on developing services and building your data pipeline while letting Confluent manage your resources for you.

 ### Generate Sample data using python: